pygame/pygame/docs/reST/ref/freetype.rst

       Argument 'dest' is an (x, y) surface coordinate pair.
 If either x or y is not an integer it is converted to one if possible.
-      Any sequence, including Rect, for which the first two elements are positions x and y is accepted.
+      Any sequence, including :class:`Rect`, for which the first two elements are positions x and y is accepted.

       If a background color is given, the surface is first filled with that color.
 The text is blitted next.
 Both the background fill and text